[manual index][section index]

 sys->open("/mnt/factotum/rpc", Sys->ORDWR)

-Afd is typically the result of sys-open(2), sys-dial(2), or sys-fauth(2).
+Afd is a file descriptor that represents a connection to the service that requires authentication.
+It is typically the result of sys-open(2), dial(2), or sys-fauth(2).
 Params gives any parameters for factotum, as a string containing space-separated attr=value pairs.
 Proxy ferries messages between the server and factotum until the end of the selected authentication protocol.
 If authentication failed, proxy returns nil; otherwise on success it always returns a non-nil reference to an Authinfo value with contents as above, but if the protocol does not supply that authentication data, all the values are nil.

 Rpc does one message exchange with the factotum on facfd.
 It writes a message containing the given verb and optional binary parameter a, and returns (v,a) where v is the response string from factotum and a is an optional binary parameter for that response.
 Exceptionally, v is the string "rpc failure" if communication fails or a message is garbled, or "no key" if rpc cannot find a suitable key.
 See factotum(4) for details of the protocol.